PavanRangani/docs/docs/prd/banking/banking.md

 - When delete is possible shows normal delete confirmation dialog
 - When delete is not possible shows Delete not possible dialog with its details of relation
 - Delete not possible dialog for Checking type [See this](https://drive.google.com/file/d/1w8_ROOB-EC68pXdX8NchgKIg9A7jULKK/view?usp=share_link)
+- Delete not possible dialog for Fundung Account type [See this](https://drive.google.com/file/d/1ZKO6xrhBucFAZ658zCGBaR1t-Y0Jd9Jq/view?usp=drive_link)
 - If banking is added in funding accont, shows delete not possible dialog.
 [See this](https://drive.google.com/file/d/1xjTDAV4N5z6aMgznPuRg3hEbHK_FZVid/view?usp=drive_link)
 - During Multi delete, When one of the selected Bank account is referenced anywhere, then we simply deny the action.
 User need to manually delete individual Bank account.

 ### Dispose

+- Only active funding accounts can be disposed
 - System ask for `Disposed on`, `Termination fee` and `Notes`. `Disposed on` field is mandatory.
 - Show all disposed banking in `DISPOSED` tab
 - Shows tag for dispose banking.

 #### UI Requirement

+- Once the account is disposed then it moves from the `Active` tab to `Disposed` tab.
 [Mockup](https://drive.google.com/file/d/12OHn_D4Fuut3tcf_XHyZfQpCpZbCoI54/view?usp=sharing)

 - Tag for Disposed Banking.
 [See this](https://drive.google.com/file/d/1vukOl9fSWtRIkNnj-uR86ac4XDsWPf4l/view?usp=sharing)